“For this purpose I wrote to you, that I might know the proof of you, whether you be obedient in all things” (2 Corinthians 2:9).

-Recently on this website, I chronicled the doings of a few people who were angry over nothing, raging all the time, finding fault where none existed, then pinning blame when confronted.
-I suggested the reason for this behavior: They are lost.
+On this website, I chronicled the doings of a few church members who were angry over nothing, raging all the time, finding fault where none existed, then pinning blame when confronted.
+I suggested the primary reason for this behavior: They are lost.
 Unsaved.
 “The natural man does not accept the things of the Spirit of God,” says I Corinthians 2:14, “for they are foolishness to him.
 Neither can he understand them for they are spiritually discerned.”

 That says it as well as anything.

 Then, a few days after posting that, the Lord explained something to me.